lheyberger/mtg-volodex/README.md

-# mtg-volodex
+# Volodex, Commander Companion App

 The `volodex` is a CLI companion app to discover new creatures for your [Volo, Guide to Monsters](https://scryfall.com/card/afr/238/volo-guide-to-monsters) Commander deck.
-The application displays only the creature types that are not currently in your decklist, if one is provided.
+It helps you discover and find creatures whose types are not currently in your decklist.

 ## Table of contents